HumanCellAtlas/dcp-community/rfcs/rfc-template.md

 ## Motivation

-*Describe the user or technical need in detail [with alignment to the DCP **Thematic Roadmap** where possible].
-Reference prior community discussions to demonstrate support for this RFC.*
+*Describe the user or technical need in detail [with alignment to the DCP roadmap priorities where possible].
+Link prior community discussions to demonstrate support for this RFC.*

-### User Stories or Use Cases [optional]
+### User Stories

+*Share the [User Stories](https://www.mountaingoatsoftware.com/agile/user-stories) motivating this RFC.*

 ## Scientific "guardrails" [optional]